 The remote forests of Central America are home to little amphibians that go to great lengths to ensure their next clutch of offspring survives.

 You probably know that God created many birds and mammals with incredible parenting skills.
-But you may be amazed what effort a tiny amphibian from the remote forests of Central America makes to ensure its offspring’s survival.
+But you may be amazed what effort a tiny amphibian from the remote forests of Central America makes to ensure its offspring’s survival - even when they are pollywogs (tadpoles).

 Many frog species simply lay their eggs in water and leave the scene.
 Any eggs that don’t get eaten hatch into tadpoles that must fend for themselves.
 Not so with the poison dart frogs of Central and South America!
 Devoted parents, they remain with the eggs until they hatch.
 Since they lay their eggs out of the water, they keep coming back to ensure that the eggs stay moist.
 Once the eggs hatch, either one or both parents carry the tadpoles on their backs to a nearby water hole, where the young complete development.